mikulgohil/ext/ProjectDetail.md

 4. **Generate the component**
    - Click the "Generate Component" button
-   - The extension will communicate with OpenAI's API
+   - The extension will communicate with Anthropic's API
    - Wait for the response (this may take a few seconds)

 5. **Review and save**